-- Therapy starts with a three part assessment of the relationship including filling out questionnaires, developed from Gottman’s research, that are designed to provide in-depth and scientific evaluation of a couple’s strengths and challenges.
+- Therapy starts with a three-part assessment of the relationship including filling out questionnaires, developed from Gottman’s research, that are designed to provide an in-depth and scientific evaluation of a couple’s strengths and challenges.

-- These assessments allow me to tailor therapy to the specific needs of the couple and to provide personalized feedback.
+- These assessments allow us to tailor therapy to the specific needs of the couple and to provide personalized feedback.

 - During the first session (both partners present) we discuss what it is like to be in the relationship currently, how the relationship has evolved over time, and what the couple hopes to get out of therapy.

-- Additionally, I also meet with each partner in the couple for an individual session to discuss their individual goals/hopes for therapy and gather more information about their family history and background.
+- Additionally, we also meet with each partner in the couple for an individual session to discuss his or her individual goals/hopes for therapy and gather more information about his or her family history and background.

-- Lastly, during the third assessment session (both partners present) I give personalized feedback to the couple about their strengths and challenge areas based on the information I have gathered from the initial session, speaking to each partner individually, and the assessment questionnaire results.
+- Lastly, during the third assessment session (both partners present) we give personalized feedback to the couple about the strengths and challenge areas based on the information gathered from the initial session, speaking to each partner individually about the assessment questionnaire results.
 This is a very personalized and collaborative process.
-Together, we develop a plan on how to move forward and discuss if the Gottman Method is an approach that would work for you.
+Together, we develop a plan on how to move forward and discuss whether the Gottman Method is an approach that would work for you.

 How is The Gottman Method different from other types of couples therapy?